sous-chefs/elasticsearch/README.md

 ### default

-The default recipe creates an elasticsearch user and group with the default options.
+The default recipe creates an elasticsearch user, group, package installation, configuration files, and service with all of the default options.

 ## Resources